-Separately, as per the CAM Rules, the managing director, company secretary, or any other director or officer of the company (as may be decided by the board) is responsible for the maintenance and security of electronic records.
-This person is required, inter alia, to provide adequate protection against unauthorised access, alteration or tampering of records; ensure that computer systems, software and hardware are secured and validated to ensure their accuracy, reliability, and accessibility; and take all necessary steps to ensure the security, integrity, and confidentiality of records.
+Separately, as per the CAM Rules, the managing director, company secretary or any other director or officer of the company (as may be decided by the board) is responsible for the maintenance and security of electronic records.
+This person is required, among other things, to provide adequate protection against unauthorised access, alteration or tampering of records; ensure that computer systems, software and hardware are secured and validated to ensure their accuracy, reliability, and accessibility; and take all necessary steps to ensure the security, integrity and confidentiality of records.
 Any failure by such personnel in this regard may be construed to be a breach of their duties towards the organisation and is punishable with a fine.
-The CAM Rules also require an electronic voting system for companies with equity shares listed on a recognised stock exchange, and every company having not less than one thousand members to have adequate cyber security in place.
+The CAM Rules also require an electronic voting system for companies with equity shares listed on a recognised stock exchange, and every company having not less than 1,000 members to have adequate cybersecurity in place.

-It is also important to note that the CERT-In Directions now require service providers, intermediaries, data centres, body corporate and government organisations to designate a Point of Contact to interface with CERT-In.
-All communications from CERT-In seeking information and providing directions for compliance are to be sent to the said Point of Contact.
-The information relating to a Point of Contact is required to be sent to CERT-In as well as kept updated from time to time.
-Accordingly, to demonstrate bonafide compliance with the CERT-In Directions, the management and persons in charge are to ensure such a Point of Contact is appointed and such details are communicated to CERT-In.
+It is also important to note that the CERT-In Directions now require service providers, intermediaries, data centres, bodies corporate and government organisations to designate a point of contact (POC) to interface with CERT-In.
+All communications from CERT-In seeking information and providing directions for compliance are to be sent to the said POC.
+The information relating to a POC is required to be sent to CERT-In, as well as kept updated from time to time.
+Accordingly, to demonstrate good-faith compliance with the CERT-In Directions, the management and persons in charge are to ensure such a POC is appointed and such details are communicated to CERT-In.
+Non-compliance with the CERT-In Directions is punishable with imprisonment and/or a fine.

+Key definitions

-Key definitions How does your jurisdiction define 'cybersecurity' and 'cybercrime'?
+How does your jurisdiction define 'cybersecurity' and 'cybercrime'?

 Under the IT Act, 'cybersecurity' means protecting information, equipment, devices, computers, computer resources, communication devices and information stored therein from unauthorised access, use, disclosure, disruption, modification or destruction.
-'Cybercrime', on the other hand, has not been expressly defined under any central statute or regulations; however, the National Cyber Crime Reporting Portal (a body set up by the government to facilitate reporting of cybercrime complaints) has defined 'cybercrime' to mean 'any unlawful act where a computer or communication device or computer network is used to commit or facilitate the commission of crime'.
-Further, the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013 define 'cyber security incident' as any real or suspected adverse event in relation to cyber security that violates an explicitly or implicitly applicable security policy resulting in unauthorised access, denial of service or disruption, unauthorised use of a computer resource for processing or storage of information or changes in data, information without authorisation.
+'Cybercrime', by contrast, has not been expressly defined under any central statute or regulations; however, the National Cyber Crime Reporting Portal (a body set up by the government to facilitate reporting of cybercrime complaints) has defined 'cybercrime' to mean 'any unlawful act where a computer or communication device or computer network is used to commit or facilitate the commission of crime'.
+Further, the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013 define 'cybersecurity incident' as any real or suspected adverse event in relation to cybersecurity that violates an explicitly or implicitly applicable security policy resulting in unauthorised access, denial of service or disruption, unauthorised use of a computer resource for processing or storage of information or changes in data, information without authorisation.

-Under the CAM Rules, 'cyber security' is defined as protecting information, equipment, devices, computers, computer resources, communication devices and information stored therein from unauthorised access, use, disclosures, disruption, modification or destruction.
+Under the CAM Rules, 'cyber' is defined as protecting information, equipment, devices, computers, computer resources, communication devices and information stored therein from unauthorised access, use, disclosures, disruption, modification or destruction.